Alpes Maritimes – 6 nights

 Starting in La Brigue, you’ll stay in a welcoming, family-run hotel right on the village square – and the food receives consistently good reviews too.
 Our pension in Breil has recently been refurbished and the chambres d’hotes we have selected in Sospel are charming, with excellent locally sourced food, friendly hosts and good rooms.
 In Ste Agnès, you’ll stay in small, basic rooms dotted throughout the village (the St Yves restaurant for dinner that night is good) and, finally, to your beachfront hotel in Menton which receives great feedback from our clients who enjoy a special treat at the end of their holiday.

-For late arrivals a night in Nice may be necessary at the start – see the bottom of this page.
+For late arrivals a night in Nice may be necessary at the start.

 Breil – La Bonne Auberge (dinner, B&B)

 Popular auberge in heart of town with excellent restaurant.Website